PeterMTaylor/CodeAuditRD/README.md

 - [ ] Stage 4 Query construction - construct api like queries for execution using some syntax discovered.
 - [ ] Stage 5 Query execution - execute the query to return results for further analysis and reporting
 - [ ] Stage 6 Query results - process the output from query execution.
-- [ ] Stage 7 Reporting audit outcomes.
+- [ ] Stage 7 Reporting audit outcomes and define some metrics to verify usefulness of data.

 # Attributions